Maarten de Bruijn

-Maarten de Bruijn (/nl/; born 1965) is a Dutch engineer.
+Maarten de Bruijn (/nl/; born 1965) is a Dutch designer, engineer, and entrepreneur.
+He designs, engineers, and builds vehicles that he subsequently takes into production.

-Born in Naarden, he graduated in 1996 at University of Amsterdam with master's degree in City Planning.
-1990-1996 he single-handed designed, constructed and made functional prototype Spyker Silvestris V8.
-1999 he co-founded with Victor Muller company Spyker Cars for production of sport cars.
-Maarten de Bruijn designed and styled Spyker C8 Spyder (2000), Spyker C8 Laviolette (2001), Spyker C8 Double (2002).
-2005 he leaves Spyker and co-found company Silvestris Haute Motive Concepts.
-In 2010 he was a guest speaker at Auto(r) automotive design conference.
+Early life

-De Bruijn is designer, engineer and entrepreneur.
-He designs, engineers and builds his own vehicles that he subsequently takes into production.
+Born in Naarden, he graduated in 1996 at University of Amsterdam with a master's degree in city planning.
+From 1990 to 1996, he designed, constructed, and made a functional prototype Spyker Silvestris V8.
+In 1999 he co-founded with Victor Muller company Spyker Cars for the production of sports cars.
+De Bruijn designed and styled Spyker C8 Spyder (2000), Spyker C8 Laviolette (2001), Spyker C8 Double (2002).
+In 2005 he left Spyker and co-founded the company Silvestris Haute Motive Concepts.
+In 2010 he was a guest speaker at the Auto(r) automotive design conference.